lidat/knowledge-center/README.md

 * PowerShell - same as above but for Windows!
 A great interface instead of the clunky and outdated command line.

+* [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) - anything you need to know about how to use Markdown.
+Bookmark for future use!

 # Licensing

 All usage of the contents, documentation or code found in this repository is subject to the LivePerson's copyright except where other licensing applies (for plugins, libraries and the like).